aaronbloomfield/dada/hws/hw10-buffer-overflow.md

 ### Executing a shell

 1. You can find an example of shellcode that runs runs the `execve` system call to execute `/bin/sh` in [this archive of shellcode](http://shell-storm.org/shellcode/).
 Note that some of the shellcode you find may make assumptions about the initial contents of registers or location of the stack pointer.
-If you use prebuilt shellcode like this, you **must** clearly cite its source.
+If you use pre-built shellcode like this, you **must** clearly cite its source.

 2. On Linux, `execve` ***replaces*** the current program with the executed program.
 The new program inherits the same input and output as the prior program.